Prashles2/PHP-Currency-Convert-Class/README.md

 This class will allow you convert currencies and also calculate how much you need in a specific currency to achieve a final amount in another currency.

 The class supports caching.
-The files will be cached faily.
+The files will be cached daily.

 ## Usage